dhs-gov/llama3.2_vision_instruct_test/README.md

-# llama3.2_vision_instruct_test
+# Vision Instruction Test
-Simple test of Llama-3.2-11b-vision-instruct for detecting damage to structures.
+Simple test of Llama-3.2-11b-vision-instruct model for detecting damage to structures.

 ### Example 1